SilkRose/Pony/stories/fleetfall/fleetfall.md

 A romantic dinner in the city.

-Racing each other to decide who would pay for their date.
+Racing each other to decide who would pay for their next date.

 Shaking off the blush, she turned her thoughts to what it would mean for their jobs.